-PTCEE Diploma and Certificate graduates 2015 from the Congregational Christian Church in American Samoa, EkalesiaKelisiano Tuvalu and the Methodist Church in Fiji and Rotuma.
-Also, not pictured, were graduates from the Anglican Church of Melanesian and the South Seas Evangelical Church, Solomon Islands.
+PTCEE Diploma and Certificate graduates 2017 from the Ekalesia Kelisiano Tuvalu, Methodist Church in Fiji and Rotuma and the Anglican Church of Melanesia, Solomon Islands.

 PTCEE Who can study?

 Certificate courses have open entry to anyone who can read, write, understand and express their ideas reasonably well in the English language.
 PTCEE students come from across a wide age spectrum and with different levels of formal education and life experience.
 All are welcome to enrol on the Certificate and test the waters.
 Why not?
 Many progress from the Certificate to the Diploma, and possibly to Bachelor Degree level.
 The standards, of course, gradually become more demanding.
 Nevertheless, PTCEE aims to be an 'open door' not a 'closed shop' for theological education.
 Contact us and be assured of a warm welcome and a listening ear as we talk about your needs.